AMITheone314/CS252-OSProject/README.md

 ## Solution

-Global Variables: As mentioned in the question we have to globally define average, minimum, and maximum values<br>

 First we define the global variables as asked in the question named average, maximum and minimum. <br>
 The other global variables used will be maximum size of an array, an array, count of an element, loop counter and an array nmed worker_threads of size three.<br>